1996 Major League Baseball postseason: New York Yankees vs. Baltimore Orioles

 This was the first postseason meeting between the Yankees and Orioles.
 The Yankees defeated the Orioles in five games to advance to the World Series for the first time since 1981.

-Game 1 of the series became famous for the "Jeffrey Maier incident" - in the 8th inning of Game 1, rookie Derek Jeter hit a fly ball to deep right field off Armando Benítez.
+Game 1 of the series became famous for the "Jeffrey Maier incident" - in the eighth inning of Game 1, rookie Derek Jeter hit a fly ball to deep right field off Armando Benítez.
 Right fielder Tony Tarasco backed up to the wall, but 12-year-old Yankees fan Jeffrey Maier reached over the fence and brought the ball into the stands and out of the field of play before Tarasco could attempt to catch the ball for a possible out.
 Tarasco immediately pointed above and protested that it was fan interference, but right field umpire Rich Garcia controversially ruled it a home run and his call was upheld by the other members of the umpiring crew.
-The Yankees would win Game 1 in 11 innings by a 5-4 score.
-In Game 2, the Orioles stole the home field advantage with a 5-3 victory to even the series headed back to Baltimore.
-However, the Yankees would win the next three games to secure the pennant.
+The Yankees would win Game 1 in eleven innings by a 5–4 score.
+In Game 2, the Yankees jumped out to an early lead, but a pair of two—run home runs from Todd Zeile and Rafael Palmeiro put the Orioles in the lead for good as they evened the series headed to Baltimore.
+In Game 3, the Orioles took an early lead thanks to another two-run blast from Zeile, but the Yankees scored five unanswered runs, capped off by a two-run home run from Cecil Fielder to win and retake the series lead.
+In Game 4, the Yankees jumped into the lead early and held it to take a 3–1 series lead.
+In Game 5, the Yankees jumped out to a big lead early thanks to home runs from Fielder, Jim Leyritz and Darryl Strawberry, and they held it to win the pennant.

-This was the first of three consecutive losses in the ALCS for the Orioles - the next year, they would lose to the Cleveland Indians in six games, and in the 2014 ALCS they were swept by the Kansas City Royals.
+This was the first of three consecutive losses in the ALCS for the Orioles - the next year, they would lose to the Cleveland Indians in six games, and in 2014 they were swept by the Kansas City Royals.

 This was the first of six pennants won by the Yankees over the span of eight years - they would win it again in 1998, 1999, 2000, 2001, and 2003.

-The Yankees and Orioles would meet again in the ALDS in 2012, which the Yankees won in five games before falling in the ALCS.
+The Yankees and Orioles would meet again in the ALDS in 2012, which the Yankees won in five games.